 Love Is Our Natural State

-I think most people can agree love is one of the most potent and desired experiences.
-I believe it is something that always exists and we can either tap into it or not regardless of the conditions of our life.
+Most people can agree love is one of the most potent and desired experiences.
+It is something that always exists and we can either tap into it or not regardless of the conditions of our life.
 Yet how well are we able to do so all the time?
 I want to share with you an experience I had of feeling another dimension of love from going through foot surgery a month ago.

 Despite all of my experiences with natural healing, something intuitively in me felt to move forward with surgery to remove two ganglion cysts from my right foot.
 It is hard to know exactly why they develop.
 If I had to blame something, dancing in salsa shoes and pointe shoes would probably be the culprit.
-Although the painful bumps on my foot were teaching me a lot, when given the opportunity to get surgery for free, it felt like the right thing to do.
+Although the painful bumps on my foot were teaching me a lot, when given the opportunity, it felt like the right thing to do.

 I decided I needed an extra boost of power so I called my guru and spiritual teacher into the room.
 Immediately I felt a strong energy of love move into the room.
 Since that worked so well, one by one I called in all the Masters in my lineage, any other saints who have inspired me, and then all other saints and angels I do not even know about.
 Why not have all the powers join in to help me through the scariest thing I have ever done!